ncbi/dbvar/sandbox/human_non_redundant/README.md

 The XML is then parsed to generate SV records with coordinates, type, method, analysis, platform, insertion_length, SV accession and study.

-The SV records are then proccessed to genearte the NR records described above.
+The SV records are then proccessed to generate the NR records described above.

 # Questions or feedback

-For questions or feedback please email John Garner at jg95r@nih.gov
+For questions or feedback please email John Garner at dbvar-dev@ncbi.nlm.nih.gov

 # Thank you!